thomasmichaelwallace/progDotNetNotes/presentations/high-availability.md

 - Use Atom as a service registration (maybe not production grade; but very cacheable).
 - Note this uses the [brighter](http://iancooper.github.io/Paramore/Brighter.html) command dispatcher
+- Consider the _performance budget_ - how long can a call take.
+This can then be allocated across each service.
+Somestimes you might need to split this between *best* and *with retires*.
+This also governs the _number_ of Microservices hops.

 ### Timeouts
 - Stop using resources.